 In ethics, the Trolley Problem has occupied the minds of philosophers for decades.
-In its simplest example the puzzle is as follows.
+In its simplest form, the puzzle is as follows.

-In Scenario A a trolley is barreling down the tacks toward five people who will be killed unless the trolley is stopped.
+In Scenario A a trolley is barreling down the tracks towards five people who will be killed unless the trolley is stopped.
 Luckily, there is a fork in the tracks, and by simply pulling a lever, the trolley can be diverted onto a second set of tracks.
-Unfortunately there is a single person in the path of the tolled on this track who will be killed if you pull the lever.
+Unfortunately, there is a single person in the path of the tolled on this track who will be killed if you pull the lever.